 Greek sculptures have had a profound effect on art throughout the ages.
-Many of the styles have been reproduced and copied by some of what the modern day audiences would classify as the finest artists to have ever lived – a great example here is Michelangelo.
+Many of the styles have been reproduced and copied by some of, what modern-day audiences would classify as, the finest artists to have ever lived – a great example here is Michelangelo.
 But how to catch up on all these ancient statues?
 How to shine during a cocktail party?
-To the rescue comes DailyArt!
-In this article you will learn about SIX (only six, we promise) ancient Greek sculptures you should know!
+To the rescue comes DailyArt Magazine!
+In this article, you will learn about SIX (only six, we promise) ancient Greek sculptures you should know!

-It’s popularly believed that this Grecian statue depicts the Greek Goddess of love and beauty, who was often rendered half-naked.
+It’s popularly believed that this statue depicts the Greek goddess of love and beauty, who was often rendered half-naked.
 However, some have suggested the sculpture is not Aphrodite/Venus, but Amphitrite, the sea goddess who was particularly adored on Milos.
-Still others have proposed she’s Victory, or perhaps a prostitute.
+Still, others have proposed she’s Victory, or perhaps a prostitute.
 With her arms long missing, would-be context clues have been lost for centuries.
-Regarding the arms:

 The farmer Kentrotas, who found the whole statue in 1820, also found fragments of an arm and a hand.
 However, as Venus de Milo was being reassembled, those arms were discarded for having a “rougher” appearance.

 6. Laocoön and His Sons